MicrosoftDocs/learn/learn-pr/azure/communication-services-voice-calling-webapp/includes/4-exercise-calling-code.md

 In this unit, we'll add more code to the web app created in the previous unit.
-This will enable us to make voice calls with Azure Communication Services.
+This app, will enable us to make voice calls with Azure Communication Services.

 ## Add input HTML elements

 To make a call, we'll need two important pieces of information:

 1. An Azure Communication Services user access token for the user making the call.
-This identifies and authorizes the user to contact the service and initiate voice calling..
+This token identifies and authorizes the user to contact the service and initiate voice calling.
 1. Who the user wants to call, an Azure Communication Services user ID.

 To get this information from the user, we'll use some standard HTML form inputs.
 So let's add them to our `index.html` file:

 1. Open the `index.html` in a text editor
-1. Add the following into the body of the HTML file, under the `Calling HTML here` comment:
+1. Add the following HTML into the body of the HTML file, under the `Calling HTML here` comment:

     ```html
     <input